England | Scotland | Wales | Northern Ireland | Ireland

 For more information see the DirectGov website (where this information was sourced)

 Should you feel that you have not been entirely happy with your visit to the surgery please do not hesitate to let us know!
-You may choose to contact the surgery by telephone, e-mail or in person, not forgetting the Patient Participation Group who are always happy to help.
+You may choose to contact the surgery by telephone, e-mail or in person, not forgetting the Patient Participation Group (PPG Chair Mrs Helena Cowin) who are always happy to help.

 Subject access request policyRequest to access recordsPractice Fair ProcessingCommunication by textPatient leaflet